ML4BM-Lab/GraphEmb/EEG-DTI/README.md

 ## Data
 EEG-DTI uses the Luo Dataset (from DTINet).
+ -> but including the compute_similarity.m script
+ -> including the transpose matrix of mat_drug_protein.txt (mat_protein_drug.txt)

 => Any change??? check!

 ## Folder structure for input

+They have 4 folders in data, from which they only use SevenNets & sim_network, oneToon

 ## Notes on original dataset & Github

 - Yamanishi: error ????  --> in Issues Github! --> ACTUALLY we dont need this one
-- Luo: stops at seed 10 --> checking again
+- Luo: works!

 Run without GPU: stopped at seed 10
 Run with GPI

 ## Execute docker

 image name: eeg_dti